CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.5.1 General Groupware.md

 * Disaster recovery measures.
 #### APP.5.1.A11 Authorization Management for Groupware Systems [Head of IT, Information Security Officer (ISB)]

-The assigned privileges, especially the privileged one, SHOULD regularly be aligned with the authorization concept and adapted in a timely manner as the tasks of users and administrators change.
+The assigned privileges, especially the privileged one, SHOULD regularly be aligned with the authorization concept and adapted promptly as the tasks of users and administrators change.
 An authorization concept SHOULD be created that includes all groupware components.
 Permissions SHOULD be awarded as restrictively as possible.
 Administrative activities at operating system level and groupware application level SHOULD be separated as far as possible.
 Within the administration, roles and responsibilities SHOULD be separated.

 #### APP.5.1.A12 Training for Security Mechanisms of Groupware Clients for Users [Head of IT, Information Security Officer (ISB)]